minamiaiko/SecretSanta/README.md

 >
 > $ ./secretsantamailer.py
 >
 > This will read the configuration file and perform a "dry run" of the various pairings between Secret Santas and recipients.
-It will generate an output file as specified by the secret_santa_record_file setting in config.py.
+It will generate an output file as specified by the 'secret_santa_record_file' setting in 'config.py'.
 >
-> This record file is saved as secret-santa-record-file.txt by default.
+> This record file is saved as 'secret-santa-record-file.txt' by default.
 >
 > ### 4.
 Configure the SMTP Settings
 >
-> This script relies on a simple SMTP method of sending emails, and the SMTP setting in config.py will depend on your preffered service to use.
+> This script relies on a simple SMTP method of sending emails, and the SMTP setting in 'config.py' will depend on your preffered service to use.
 >
 > Various SMTP  server options are available.
 A few popular options include:
 > * Sendinblue - Free 300 emails/day